Go paper-free

 There are many advantages to switching to a smaller house, yet it really depends on what stage of life you’re at and what you want from your home.

-You'll need to pay for general moving costs, stamp duty and solicitors fees, but the rest will be your money to use as you please.
-House prices can fluctuate over time, so impartial financial advice could be useful if you’re thinking of selling.
+You'll need to pay for general moving costs, stamp duty and conveyancer fees, but the rest will be your money to use as you please.

-There are a few other ways downsizing could help you save money:
+There are other ways downsizing could help you save money.
+Here are just a few of them.